NYPD Twitter campaign backfires, thousands of negative tweets

 Other high-profile Twitter campaigns that went awry include one launched by Comedy Central's satirical Colbert Report that in March took down a tweet that many considered racist after it poked fun at a football team owner and sparked a #CancelColbert backlash.

-Last fall, JPMorgan Chase & Co, the only large financial institution to have posted a profit during the 2007-2008 financial crisis, canceled plans for a senior executive to answer Twitter questions after a flood of critical #AskJPM tweets.
+Last fall, JPMorgan Chase & Co (JPM.N), the only large financial institution to have posted a profit during the 2007-2008 financial crisis, canceled plans for a senior executive to answer Twitter questions after a flood of critical #AskJPM tweets.

-(This version of the story corrects paragraph seven to show year of Sean Bell shooting was 2006, not 1999.)

 (Editing by Barbara Goldberg and Jonathan Oatis)